CorentinDeBoisset/pyneutrino/README.md

 npm start
 ```

-The application is then available at [http://localhost:4200]
+The application is then available on http://localhost:4200

 Important caveats:
 * This project does not use the Flask-SQLAlchemy extension.
 Do not go to their documentation for insights, but SQLAlchemy's instead.